paul-wolf/djaq/README.md

 Djaq sits on top of the Django ORM.
-It can happily be used alongside QuerySets and sometimes calling a Djaq query even locally might be preferable to constructing a Queryset, although, Djaq is not a replacement for Querysets.
+It can happily be used alongside QuerySets and sometimes calling a Djaq query even locally might be preferable to constructing a Queryset, although Djaq is not a replacement for Querysets.

 Features you might appreciate: